ankitects/faqs/src/what-spaced-repetition-algorithm.md

 - Hard
-The card’s ease is decreased by 15 percentage points and the current interval is multiplied by 1.2.
+The card’s ease is decreased by 15 percentage points and the current interval is multiplied by the value of *hard interval* (1.2 by default)

 - Good
 The current interval is multiplied by the current ease.
 The ease is